Iris-Song/Computer-Network-Course/NOTES/preparation for final.md

 ### pros & cons of switching vs. routing
 1. switching reduce IP routing lookups(routing use 'longest prefix matching', switching use 'exact matching'.
 Exact matching is cheaper and easier to implement)
+2. switching is easy to configure.
+3. Switches are often less expensive than routers, making them a cost-effective solution for connecting devices within the same network segment.
+4. Routers logically segment networks into subnets, providing a higher level of control and security.
+5. Routing is highly scalable and can accommodate large and diverse networks.
+It is well-suited for connecting geographically dispersed networks.
+6. Routing enables communication between different networks and subnets, allowing for the creation of larger and more complex networks.

+### MPLS vs OSPF

++ Purpose and Functionality:
+  + MPLS: MPLS is a protocol-agnostic technique for high-performance telecommunications networks that directs data from one network node to the next based on short path labels rather than long network addresses, avoiding complex lookups in a routing table.
+  + OSPF: OSPF is a routing protocol used to find the best path for routing data packets between routers in a network.
+It is specifically designed for IP networks and operates within the Internet Layer of the OSI model.

++ Layer of the OSI Model:
+  + MPLS: Operates at the Data Link Layer (Layer 2) and Network Layer (Layer 3) of the OSI model, depending on its implementation.
+  + OSPF: Operates at the Network Layer (Layer 3) of the OSI model.

++ Topology Awareness:
+  + MPLS: MPLS is not inherently aware of the underlying network topology.
+It is more concerned with forwarding packets based on labels without necessarily considering the details of the network structure.
+  + OSPF: OSPF is a link-state routing protocol that is topology-aware.
+It builds a detailed map of the network and calculates the best paths based on the cost of links.

++ Routing vs. Label Switching:
+  + MPLS: Focuses on label switching, where packets are forwarded based on pre-assigned labels, improving network efficiency and speed.
+  + OSPF: Focuses on routing, determining the best paths for IP packets based on metrics such as link bandwidth and cost.

++ Scalability:
+  + MPLS: MPLS is often used in large service provider networks for its scalability and ability to efficiently handle large amounts of traffic.
+  + OSPF: OSPF is suitable for medium to large enterprise networks, but its scalability may become a challenge in very large networks.

++ Traffic Engineering:
+  + MPLS: MPLS allows for explicit traffic engineering, where paths can be explicitly defined and managed to optimize network performance.
+  + OSPF: While OSPF can influence routing paths based on metrics, it may not provide the same level of explicit traffic engineering capabilities as MPLS.